10H-K/Stock_Analysis/README.md

     * Basic structure of Sub procedure:
         1) For Loop allows Sub procedure to run through every worksheet in the Multiple Year Stock Data workbook.
         2) DataOutput variable is defined.
-            * Directs all stock highlight information determined by this Sub procedure to a specific location in the worksheet.
+            * Directs all stock information determined by this Sub procedure to a specific location in the worksheet.
         3) Variables used to determine Greatest Percent Increase / Greatest Percent Decrease / Greatest Total Volume are defined and subsequently reset in preparation for the upcoming For Loop.
         4) Variables used to determine the stock ticker identities that correspond to the Greatest Percent Increase / Greatest Percent Decrease / Greatest Total Volume are defined and subsequently reset in preparation for the upcoming For Loop.
         5) For Loop created so that each row of summarized stock data will be evaluated one at a time, where:
-            * Variables CurrentPercent, CurrentVolume, and CurrentTicker will hold values for the Yearly Percent Change, Total Stock Volume, and stock ticker identity in the specific row of summarized stock data that the For Loop is evaluating.
+            * Variables CurrentPercent, CurrentVolume, and CurrentTicker will hold values for the Yearly Percent Change, Total Stock Volume, and stock ticker identity in each specific row of summarized stock data that the For Loop is evaluating.
                 * By sequentially holding these three data points in every single row of summarized stock data, it will be possible to continously search for the Greatest Percent Increase / Greatest Percent Decrease / Greatest Total Volume one row at a time.
             * Variables GreatestIncrease, GreatestDecrease, and GreatestVolume will start storing values as the For Loop progresses.
 The variables StockTickerIncrease, StockTickerDecrease, StockTickerVolume will start storing the stock ticker identities that correspond to the values stored in GreatestIncrease, GreatestDecrease, and GreatestVolume.
                 *  Whenever CurrentPercent is greater than GreatestIncrease, then GreatestIncrease will store CurrentPercent as its new value.
 Also, the variable StockTickerIncrease will store CurrentTicker as its new stock ticker identity.
                 * Whenever CurrentPercent is less than GreatestDecrease, then GreatestDecrease will store CurrentPercent as its new value.
 Also, the variable StockTickerDecrease will store CurrentTicker as its new stock ticker identity.
                 * Whenever CurrentVolume is greater than GreatestVolume, then GreatestVolume will store CurrentVolume as its new value.
 Also, the variable StockTickerVolume will store CurrentTicker as its new stock ticker identity.
          6) After all rows of the summarized stock data have been analyzed, the updated and finalized variables from step 5 will be printed to the DataOutput location.
          7) This process will start over again in the next worksheet.